SuperMovers Coordination Series - Adaptability

-My coaching process when it comes to this situation is to consider the key shapes required (to learn more about the integrated tennis shapes click here), then progress the drills from simple to complex, from coordination to speed, building in intensity.
+My coaching process when it comes to this situation is to consider the key tennis shapes required, then progress the drills from simple to complex, from coordination to speed, building in intensity.

 For example, in the above series of exercises, the drills follow this continuum: